scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 displacement for various types of seismic sources summarized in Table 4.4 of [Ben81]_, which is presented in terms of Hansen vectors.
-Physically, a shear type failure would represent the slip of rock along the fault plane, a tensile failure would represent cracking of the rock.
+Physically, a shear type failure would represent the slip of rock along the fault plane and a tensile failure would represent cracking of the rock.
 The results of [Ben81]_ are general, however we are only modeling the angular variation of the displacement due to the compressional wave measured radially to the focal sphere.
-From this simplification we can translate solutions of [Ben81]_ into solutions for just the angular variation, in a basis of spherical harmonic functions, which we tabulate in Table 1, notes on translating between [Ben81]_ and Table 1 are summarized in the Appendix `Appendix`.
+From this simplification we can translate solutions of [Ben81]_ into solutions for just the angular variation using the basis of spherical harmonic functions, which we tabulate in Table 1.
+Notes on translating between [Ben81]_ and Table 1 are summarized in the `Appendix`_.
 This result gives us an analytical expression for the spectral content of seismic sources given a certain orientation of the fault plane.
-We will use this information to find general solutions in Sec. `Physical Interpretation`.
+We will use this information to find general solutions in Sec.
+`Physical Interpretation`_.

 The amplitude of the radiation pattern cannot typically be migrated back to the location of the event unless an accurate model of seismic